-PCFT's discount was trending towards zero ahead of the outbreak of COVID-19, but the panic in markets appeared to derail that.
-The change in sentiment toward the sector around the time of the vaccine news in November 2020 is clear from Figure 22.
+PCFT's discount was under control and trending towards zero ahead of the outbreak of COVID-19, but the panic in markets derailed that.
+The dramatic change in sentiment toward the sector following the vaccine news in November 2020 is clear from Figure 22.
 Since then, barring brief wobbles in September 2021 and March 2022, the shares have been trading at a modest premium to NAV and the trust has been able to issue stock on a regular basis.